 Cold sores are caused by a common virus called herpes simplex.
 Most people get exposed to the virus when they’re babies or children.
 There’s no cure for it.
 Once you’ve been exposed to it, it’s always in your system, even if it doesn’t often cause cold sores or other symptoms.

 Herpes simplex is spread by close contact.
-If you kiss someone with a cold sore, or you touch his face and then touch your own face, you can catch the virus.
+If you kiss someone with a cold sore, or you touch their face and then touch your own face, you can catch the virus.
 You can also get herpes simplex by sharing lip balm, a fork, a mug or a razor with someone who has it.
 You’re most likely to get the virus from someone who has an active cold sore, but it’s also possible to contract it from someone who doesn’t have a sore or blister showing.